JoelineAlves/hair_manager/TEST.md

     - testers reported that the site was responsive on their devices.
 * be able to easily navigate around the site.
     - Friends and family reported that the site was easy to navigate around.
-* be able to search for campsite reviews.
+* be able to search for hairstyles.
     - All users can access the search tool regardless of whether they have an account.
 * be able to sign up to the site quickly.
     - testers reported that they found signing up easy and quick.
-* be able to submit a review of a campsite.
+* be able to add and edit a hairstyles.
-    - all testers reported being able to submit a review easily.
+    - all testers reported being able to add and edit a hairstyle easily.
-* know that my reviews are protected from other people editing or deleting them.
+* know that my hairstyles are protected from other people editing or deleting them.
-    - testing showed that reviews could not be deleted by different users.
+    - testing showed that hairstyles could not be deleted by different users.
 * be able to send the site owner a message.
-    - the contact form sends emails and the user received the auto-reply email back.
+    - the contact form sends emails and the user received modal with the message that the email was successfully sent.
 * be able to sign out of my account.
     - testers confirmed they could sign out.